thomasboyt/elise/README.md

 * [ ] Offset/microtiming
 * [ ] LFOs
 * [ ] Parameter lock slides

+Then some performance options for playback mode:

 * [ ] Mute states
 * [ ] Drum mode (press Pad 1 to play a note on Track 1, Pad 2 to play a note on Track 2...)
 * [ ] Chromatic mode (press pads to play chromatic notes on current track)
+* [ ] Global macros (scene macros?)

 ### Feature wishlist